void

 Věznice Pankrác is implicitly mentioned by pubkeeper Palivec when he explains that talking politics might mean ending up in Pankrác.

-The prison is also referred to in [I.3] where the unfortunate lathe operator who broke into Podolský kostelík was incarcerated and later died.
+The prison is also referred to in [I.3], where the unfortunate lathe operator who broke into Podolský kostelík was incarcerated and later died.

 Background

-Věznice Pankrác (C.k. trestnice pro mužké v Praze) was at the time a large penitary for men, and "pankrác" is almost synonymous with prison in Czech slang.
+Věznice PankrácPankrác Prison officially c. k. trestnice pro mužské v Praze was at the time a large gaol for men, and "pankrác" is almost synonymous with prison in Czech slang.
 The prison is named after the Pankrác district where it is located.
-Construction started in 1885 and was complete in 1889.
+Construction started in 1885 and was completed in 1889.

 Egon Erwin Kisch